Edmund Ignatius Rice: Beatification and legacy

-The first attempt to introduce Rice's cause to sainthood was in 1911 by Mark Hill who travelled Waterford and other parts of Ireland collecting statements from people as to why they thought Rice should be made a saint, but very little progress was made.
+The first attempt to introduce Rice's cause to sainthood was in 1911.
+Mark Hill travelled Waterford and other parts of Ireland, collecting statements from people as to why they thought Rice should be made a saint, but very little progress was made.
 The cause was taken up by Pius Noonan, who was the superior general at the time.
-With the help of Giovanni Battista Montini (the future Pope Paul VI), the cause was officially opened in Dublin in 1957.
+With the help of Giovanni Battista Montini, the future Pope Paul VI, the cause was officially opened in Dublin in 1957.

 In 1976, the Historical Commission of the Dublin Archdiocese recommended that Rice's cause be brought to Rome, and the Holy See agreed to look into it.
 Three brothers had the burden of investigating archives and collecting evidence as to why Rice should be declared a saint: Mark Hill, David Fitzpatrick and Columba Normoyle.

-As a result of these investigations and the examination in Rome of the results, on 2 April 1993, Pope John Paul II approved the pursual of the Roman phase of the cause, declaring Edmund Rice to be venerable.
-Two years later, the same Pope approved a miracle attributed to Edmund Rice's intercession.
-The miracle occurred in 1976, when Kevin Ellison of Newry, had been given only 48 hours to live due to complications from a gangrenous colon, and an apparent lack of viable colon tissue (a conclusion reached by five doctors after hours in surgery).
+As a result of these investigations and the examination in Rome of the results, on 2 April 1993, Pope John Paul II approved the pursuit of the Roman phase of the cause, declaring Edmund Rice to be venerable.

+In 1995, the same Pope approved a miracle attributed to Edmund Rice's intercession.
+The miracle occurred in 1976, when Kevin Ellison of Newry, had been given only 48 hours to live due to complications from a gangrenous colon, and an apparent lack of viable colon tissue, a conclusion reached by five doctors after hours in surgery.
 A family friend, Christian Brother Laserian O'Donnell, gave Ellison's parents a relic of Edmund Rice.

-Many friends prayed for a miracle through the intercession of Rice and a special Mass was offered for Ellison's recovery.
+Many friends prayed for a miracle through the intercession of Rice, and a special Mass was offered for Ellison's recovery.
 Only the relic of Edmund Rice was placed at the bedside of the dying man.
-The latter survived the 48-hour period during which he was supposed to die, and more besides.
+The man survived the 48-hour period during which he was supposed to die, and more besides.
 Upon investigation, surgeons discovered a considerable length of the previously undetected colon.
 Ellison fully recovered after a few weeks.

 These events paved the way for Rice's beatification on 6 October 1996 by Pope John Paul II.
-His official feast day is 5 May.
+His feast day is 5 May.

+On 29 August 1944, the Irish Department of Posts and Telegraphs released a postage stamp valued at 2½ pence, commemorating the centenary of Rice's death.

-A segment of his kneecap (in a reliquary) is on display in the new sports hall at St. Joseph's College in Stoke-on-Trent, "part of the Edmund Rice family of schools, founded by the Christian Brothers and following the charism of Blessed Edmund Rice."
+A segment of his kneecap, in a reliquary, is on display in the new sports hall at St Joseph's College, Stoke-on-Trent, "part of the Edmund Rice family of schools, founded by the Christian Brothers and following the charism of Blessed Edmund Rice."

+The Edmund Rice Centre is an Australian not-for-profit organisation established in 1996 that promotes human rights, social justice, and eco-justice, performing research, and using advocacy and community education to achieve its aims.
+It focuses especially on Indigenous Australians and other indigenous peoples, reconciliation in Australia, asylum seekers in Australia and elsewhere, and Pacific Islanders who are being affected by climate change.